seaasses/address-artisan/README.md

 This tool can be called with 2 required arguments (`xpub` and `prefix`), 1 optional argument (`max-depth`), and 1 optional flag (`i-am-boring`).

 - `xpub`: extended public key.
 Can be obtained from almost any Bitcoin wallet.
-Example in # TODO
+Example in [Get the xpub](#get-the-xpub) section.
 - `prefix`: prefix of the address to be generated.
 Must start with "1".
 - `max-depth`: maximum depth of the last derivation path.
 A larger max-depth means better use of the key space and cache.
 However, an address may get buried in a large gap, and since [account discovery](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#user-content-Account_discovery) is designed to be sequential, it may take a while for the wallet to find it after the gap limit is increased.
 After some testing, 100,000 seems to be a good value, the wallet freezes for 3 seconds, and then it’s all set.
 - `i-am-boring`: if you are not a cool person and don't have friends, this flag can be used to make the tool's logs more serious (but the Artisan will be mad).